luci-digital/chainlink-local/src/data-feeds/aptos/README.md

 #### Step 6: Create a consumer smart contract

-Create a new file named `MyOracleContractTest.move` in the `src` directory with the following content:
+Create a new file named `MyOracleContractTest.move` in the `sources` directory with the following content:

 ```rust
 module sender::MyOracleContractTest {